MrPanic989/GymPage/README.md

 # GymPage
 This project was developed during our "Web development" course.
+It is a strictly frontend Project and should teach us HTML in combination with CSS.